DURGABHAVANI66/Stock-Market-Analysis-and-Prediction-using-LSTM/README.md

-## Prediction of the closing price stock price of APPLE inc
+## 6.Prediction of the closing price stock price of APPLE inc

 ``` python